-If after informal assessments have been conducted, interventions have been implemented and the limited progress has been made, then the school team may want to consider the student as a candidate for a more formal assessment.
+If after informal assessments have been conducted, two or more interventions have been implemented with integrity and fidelity and the limited progress has been made, then the school team may want to consider the student as a candidate for a more formal assessment.
 All referrals need to be discussed with the Area Special Education Leader first.